 These Lululemon Align leggings are as classic as they come, with a flattering high-waisted fit and buttery-soft yet robust fabric.
 They come in a lot of pretty colors, too!

-If you’re looking for a pair of hiking pants that you can wear off the trails for sightseeing or eating out, these Athleta Trekkie North joggers are the ones!
+If you’re looking for a pair that you can wear off the trails for sightseeing or eating out, these Athleta Endless pants are the ones!
 Readers love them for their stylish and feminine look and functional fabric.

 Dresses for Spring

-While dresses aren’t incredibly common in this laid back country, you’ll still see some cute spring dresses around town, so consider packing a few on days when you want to feel elevated!
+You’ll see plenty of cute spring dresses around town, so consider packing a few on days when you want to feel elevated!

-Merino wool is a staple in New Zealand, so lean into the trend with some functional merino wool dresses like this one from Merino Ridge, which could easily transition from a day of sightseeing to dinner and drinks.
+Merino wool is a staple in New Zealand, so lean into the trend with some functional but cute merino wool dresses like this one from Wool&, which could easily transition from a day of sightseeing to dinner and drinks.
 If the weather is extra chilly, pair a long sleeve dress with leggings or tights and boots!

 Eddie Bauer MicroTherm® 2.0 Down Jacket | Sizes XS-3X